 go test -v -run TestDevAddSites ./pkg/... or

-make testpkg TESTARGS="-run TestDevAddSites".
-The easiest way to run tests is from inside the excellent golang IDE Goland.
-Just click the arrowhead to the left of the test name.
+make test TESTARGS="-run TestDevAddSites".
+The easiest way to run tests is from inside the excellent golang IDE GoLand.
+Click the arrowhead to the left of the test name.

-Use GOTEST_SHORT=true to run just one CMS in each test, or GOTEST_SHORT=
+GOTEST_SHORT=true to run one CMS in each test, or

 Anybody can view the CircleCI automated tests, and they usually show up any problems that are not OS-specific.
-Just click through on the testing section of the PR to see them.
+Click through on the testing section of the PR to see them.

 The Buildkite automated tests require special access, which we typically grant to any PR contributor that asks for it.

-When changes are made to an image, they have to be temporarily pushed to a tag that is preferably the same as the branch name of the PR, and the tag updated in pkg/version/version.go.
-Just ask if you need a container pushed to support a PR.
+When changes are made to an image, they have to be temporarily pushed to a tag—ideally with the same as the branch name of the PR—and the tag updated in

 Pull Request Pro Tips¶

 - Fork the repository and clone it locally.
-Connect your local to the original ‘upstream’ repository by adding it as a remote. - Pull in changes from ‘upstream’ often so that you stay up to date so that when you submit your pull request, merge conflicts - will be less likely.
+Connect your local to the original ‘upstream’ repository by adding it as a remote, and pull upstream changes often so you stay up to date and reduce the likelihood of conflicts when you submit your pull request.
 See more detailed instructions here.

 - Create a branch for your edits.

-- Be clear about what problem is occurring and how someone can recreate that problem or why your feature will help.
-Then be equally as clear about the steps you took to make your changes.
+- Be clear about the problem and how someone can recreate it, or why your feature will help.
+Be equally clear about the steps you took to make your changes.

 - It’s best to test.
-Run your changes against any existing tests if they exist and create new ones when needed.
+Run your changes against any existing tests and create new tests when needed.
 Whether tests exist or not, make sure your changes don’t break the existing project.